TH3B35T/TH3B35T/README.md

 Front-end web developer (Vue.js)
 --------------------------------

 I have 3+ years of experience in web development and around 4 years of help desk and technical support experience.
 I also worked on freelance projects in my free time since I was at the university.
-I am looking for a front-end role mainly using javascript.
+I am looking for a front-end role mainly using JavaScript.
 I am open to learning new technologies and trying new things.
 I gained knowledge by working on multiple freelancing projects.
 I also used to work while I was studying at the university.
 I am a fast learner and I am in love with new challenges.
 I am also good at troubleshooting and setting up the infrastructure.

-* 🌍  I'm based in Istanbul/Turkey
+* 🌍  I'm based in Berlin/Germany
 * ✉️  You can contact me at [yossefzied@gmail.com](mailto:yossefzied@gmail.com)
-* 🧠  I'm learning Nuxt.js
+* 🧠  I'm learning DevOps
 * 🤝  I'm open to collaborating on Interesting projects
-* ⚡  I like video games and I like to test them and try all new games.
+* ⚡  I like video games, testing them, and trying all new games.

 ### Skills